rusefi/rusefi_documentation/HOWTO-contribute-to-documentation.md

 1. From the wiki page you wish to edit on [https://wiki.rusefi.com](https://wiki.rusefi.com), click on the "Edit on GitHub" link in the upper right hand corner.

-2. Sign up or sign in to [Github](https://github.com) if you aren't already
+2. Sign in to [Github](https://github.com) or sign up if you aren't already

-3. If you have been given write access the the rusefi_documentation previously, you can commit changes directly.
-If not, clicking on "Propose Changes" will fork the repository and give you the option to create a pull request.
+3. Edit the page, scroll to bottom of page and enter a "change title" and clicking on "Propose Changes".
+This will fork the repository (if not created already), create a branch and give you the option to create a pull request.

    ![image](https://user-images.githubusercontent.com/22799428/200407238-74b1fd66-e6b1-46cc-a7b8-398f5c5b41f6.png)